wso2/docs-ei/en/micro-integrator/docs/references/transports/jms/about-jms-transport.md

 consists of four connection factory parameters.
 The following table describes each JMS connection factory parameter in detail:

-!!! info
+!!!
+Info

-Tip

     In transport parameter tables, literals displayed in italic mode under the **Possible Values** column should be considered as fixed literal constant values.
 Those values can be directly used in transport configurations.

 <table>
 <thead>